A Skylit Drive: Departure of Joey Wilson and Rise (2012–2013)

 The official recording sessions with producer Cameron Mizell began on June 1 at the Chango Studios in Lake Mary, Florida.
 Drums, bass, guitar and electronics were completed by mid-June, with the band moving to Cameron Mizell's studio in Phoenix, to record vocals.
 The band finished recording on June 30, 2013.
 On July 18, the band announced that their brand new album would be entitled Rise, and set for release on September 24, followed by a headlining tour in support of the new album.
 Drummer La Quay commented that "[We] really sat down for almost nine months and [...] wrote a bunch of songs and had a bunch of different ears on it, and a bunch of different perspectives on it".
 On July 31, the band released the first single and title track off their new album, "Rise".
-By mid August the band released the track listing and announced an Australian tour supporting Dream On, Dreamer for November 2013.
+By mid-August, the band released the track listing and announced an Australian tour supporting Dream On, Dreamer for November 2013.
 On September 6, the band released the second single of the album titled "Unbreakable".

 Rise sold over 10,000 copies in its first week of release, leaving Jagmin to comment that the album had "caught on faster than the other ones".
+A Skylit Drive went on a national tour to support the album from September–October 2013, supported by For All Those Sleeping, I the Mighty, Wolves at the Gate, Pvris, and Incredible Me.

-In March–April 2014 they were a supporting act on the Memphis May Fire "The Unconditional Tour".
-They also announced that they would once again be performing on Warped Tour for the 2014 season.
+In March–April 2014, the band supported Memphis May Fire on the latter's "The Unconditional Tour" alongside The Word Alive, Hands Like Houses, and Beartooth.
+A Skylit Drive also performed at Warped Tour for the 2014 season.

 Lineup changes, Rise: Ascension, ASD, Jagmin departure rumors and hiatus (2014–2017)

 On October 21, both Brian White and Cory La Quay announced that they would be leaving the band due to creative differences, while the rest of the band decided to continue.
 On January 6, 2015, an acoustic version of the last album, entitled Rise: Ascension, was released.
 The following March they announced the addition of two new members, Michael Labelle (ex-Of Reverie, Preeminent) on guitars and Brandon Richter (formerly of Motionless in White) on drums, while keyboardist Kyle Simmons took over the bass.
 On March 10, 2015, they released the music video for "Within These Walls", and announced a North American tour.
 They released their fifth regular studio album ASD on October 9, 2015, and embarked on a tour in support of it.
 As of September 2016 the band are reduced to a four piece, without a permanent drummer.
-In March 2017 it was announced that band was on hiatus following Jagmin's departure.
+In March 2017, it was announced that band was on hiatus following Jagmin's departure.

-Signals and A Skylit Drive (2018–present)

-Jagmin took control of the band's social media to announce a name change to Signals in 2018.
-The new Signals band included Jagmin and guitarist Jon Kintz (former Singer/guitarist for Of Mice & Men), both ex-members of Odd Project.
-Signals released the single "The Vulture (All It Takes II)".
-The debut Signals album, Death in Divide, was produced by Curtis Douglas and released on November 27, 2020.